-Julia cleared her throat and wondered what to say.
+Julia cleared her throat, wondering what to say.
 Nothing had happened.
 Cally hadn’t yelled at her.
-She had just been herself, which was enough to throw Julia’s emotional stability under a bus with spiked studs for snow tires.
+She had been herself, which was enough to throw Julia’s emotional stability under a bus with spiked studded snow tires.

-Her chin quivered and she felt the onslaught of emotion begin to rise.
-She tried to squelch it, contain its urgent need to erupt, but she couldn’t control it.
+Her chin quivered, and she felt the onslaught of emotion rising.
+She tried to squelch it, contain its urgent need to erupt, but she couldn’t.
 Tears sprang anew.
 She covered her face with her hands, embarrassed for being so weak.
 Damn it!

 “Oh, my goodness,” Donna said.
 Josie wrapped her arm around Julia’s shoulders and pulled her close.
 Julia reveled in the comfort of her friend’s warmth and consolation.

 Julia sniffed and sat up, feeling the itch of Josie’s wool sweater on her eyelids, and tried to collect herself.
 “I’m okay.
 Really, I am.”
 She sniffled and wiped the underside of her nose with the back of her hand.